KevinPriv/Luyten4Forge/readme.md

 ======
 **I am not the developer of Luyten all rights go to the creator!**

-TODO:
-Decompiling and GradleForge setup from GUI

 Releases:
 https://github.com/KevinPriv/Luyten4Forge/releases/

 -To use Luyten4Forge select a mapping from the mappings tab
 -Drag and Drop a forge mod to decompile
--Home>Save with Forge-workspace to extract the source with a workspace (Must choose a mapping first)
+-Home>Save with Forge-workspace to extract the source with a workspace (Must choose a mapping first)  -Mapp
 ## Screenshots
 https://cdn.discordapp.com/attachments/248159333110644736/352536507992637441/1.png
 https://cdn.discordapp.com/attachments/248159333110644736/352536523524145152/2.png
+*****